LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 * Site wide

   * This will include things like theming, and issues that appear outside of the browser window, but in both of those cases, it's only site wide if it appears on more than one page
   * Header

     * The site header should be tested on each page it appears and anything you record should be placed in that section.
 This site is very small, so whilst the header and/or its contents may appear identical across pages, give it a closer look
   * Footer

     * Just like the header, pay attention to this across pages, it may be different in some way, anything that is displayed as a result of interacting within the footer should also be in this section
 * Page

   * For each page (the bit between the header and footer and anything that is displayed as a result of interacting within the 'page'), record your results in a section for that particular page, so "Home page", "About page" and so forth

+Please don't get too hung up on the structure part, if you record something in a different section, that's not wrong, I'm sure many accessibility professionals record things in different ways, using different structures.
+The structure isn't as important as finding issues

 We use a word document, just because that's our preference.
 You can write it on paper if you so wish, the only thing you should follow is the structure, just to make comparing a little more logical.

+I will include a report that I have written for testing the site, just for you to compare

 ### One final word of warning